Indigenous Project Management, Advanced Certificate

 Career Opportunities & Salaries

 Completing this Advanced Certificate will provide you with the knowledge and experience to manage projects on- and off-reserve, working within the many fields covered under project management (NOC 13100).
 There is a broad range of jobs and skills taught throughout this course, leading to numerous job opportunities, and graduates will leave this program with applied skills in management, reporting, stakeholder and impact analysis, financial procurement, risk assessment, community relations, business development, and Indigenous relationship building.
-These skills allow graduates pathways into various essential business skills, from administration to analysis and management.
+These skills provide graduates with pathways into various essential business areas, from administration to analysis and management.

 Further Education

 Project managers in Canada make an average of $80K+ (up to $150K), or $20-$50/hr.
 Certificates from this course ensure a unique understanding of working on and off-reserve, providing a competitive edge in the industry.
-This course is an excellent pathway toward Professional Management Certification for those interested.
-Skill specializations in technical fields, management, trades, community health, and work-integrated learning often require post-secondary certificates or diplomas like those granted by completion of this program.
-For assistance in finding employment, please contact your local SIIT JobConnections.

 Saskatchewan Indian Institute of Technologies